top of page

 Composer, performer, and music teacher.

-Adam has released two albums: STARPERMEABLE, with Nueni Records ; and The Hand, The Grid, And The Red Breeze, with NCTMMRN.
-His piece for piano, The receding line in a Bruegel sky, was included in House On Fire's debut album.
-Other recent projects include: The eternal oak., a staged solo performance piece premiered at 2220 Arts + Archives ; shade , illumination, a solo cello piece commissioned by cellist Peter Ko with the support of San Diego New Music.; and braid. [ worldburrow ], a piece for viola and electronics premiered by Marco Fusi.
+Recent projects include: shade , illumination, a solo cello piece commissioned by cellist Peter Ko with the support of San Diego New Music.; and braid. [ worldburrow ], a piece for viola and electronics premiered by Marco Fusi.
 Forthcoming projects include an evening-length piece for violin and electronics for violinist Amir Norouz Nasseri.

-Before moving to San Diego to pursue a PhD, Adam was active in the independent music scene in Los Angeles, where he also organized and curated several concert series, including concerts in outdoor public spaces and concerts in collaboration with a local after-school music conservatory.
-The latter sought to bridge professional musicians and elementary, middle, and high school musicians.
+Adam was active in the independent music scene in Los Angeles, where he also organized and curated several concert series, including concerts in outdoor public spaces and at venues such as 2220 Arts + Archives and Coaxial Arts,.

 For inquiries about commissions, performances, collaborations, music lessons, copy-writing/editing, or anything else, please visit the Contact page.